Garment Costing and Pricing for Apparel Brands

 For apparel imports, landed cost typically adds 15 to 30 percent on top of FOB price.
 The percentage varies by:

-• Country of origin.
+- Country of origin.
 Tariff rates differ.
-Brands with mixed sourcing across China, Vietnam, Bangladesh, Mexico see different landed-cost shapes per source.
+Brands with mixed sourcing across China, Vietnam, Bangladesh, and Mexico see different landed-cost shapes per source.

 What are the four pricing models apparel brands use?

 The pricing decision sits on top of the costing build-up.
-Four models cover most apparel-brand pricing logic.
+Four models cover most apparel-brand pricing logic, and most brands use two or three in combination.

 Model 1: Cost-plus pricing